1989 Coldenham tornado

 In the afternoon hours of November 16, 1989, a relatively weak but deadly tornado moved north through Orange County, located in the state of New York.
 Despite causing relatively little damage for the majority of its path, late in its life the tornado blew down a free-standing cafeteria wall located at the East Coldenham Elementary School, killing nine students and injuring eighteen others.
 Though the event was officially recorded as a tornado, conclusive evidence from a survey by a team led by Ted Fujita and others indicates that it was likely a downburst instead, although the disaster is still officially attributed to this tornado.
+If this was in fact a tornado, this would make it the deadliest recorded tornado in New York State history.

 Meteorological synopsis

 A destructive tornado outbreak struck a wide swath of the Southern and Eastern United States as well as Canada on November 15 and 16, 1989.
 It produced at least 40 tornadoes, including an F4 tornado in Huntsville, Alabama.
 Several other significant tornadoes were reported across 15 states.